COVID-19 Vaccine Updates

-The COVID-19 vaccine and booster doses safely boost your immunity against the COVID-19 virus.
+The COVID-19 bivalent vaccine safely boosts your immunity against the COVID-19 virus.
 The vaccine is extremely effective at preventing you from getting the virus and from becoming seriously ill or dying from COVID-19.

-We understand that many people have questions about the vaccines.
+We understand that many people have questions about the vaccine.
 You are welcome to schedule a consultation with a Sun River Health doctor or nurse to discuss these questions if you are not ready to make a vaccine appointment.
 We are happy to talk about these concerns with you.

 Click on the area below for more information.